sacredheartsc/selfhosted/roles/archive_server/README.md

 The `archive_server` role generates the [archiver script](templates/usr/local/bin/archiver.sh.j2), along with a corresponding FreeIPA user account and systemd timer.
 The archvier script runs daily.
-It iterates over each host in the `archive_clients` hostgroup and `rsync`s anything in `/var/spool/archive` to the location specified by `archive_dest_path`.
+It iterates over each host in the `archive_clients` hostgroup and `rsync`'s anything in `/var/spool/archive` to the location specified by `archive_dest_path`.

-Since `rsync` uses a Kerberos keytab for SSH authentication, it can only be used for hosts within the FreeIPA domain.
+Since `rsync` uses a Kerberos keytab for SSH authentication, the archiver can only be used for hosts within the FreeIPA domain.

 Archived files are sorted into subdirectories by hostname.